swt30/thesis/chapters/01-introduction/01-introduction.md

 @Sotin2007 modelled planets by fixing their compositions based on the properties of the host star.
 @Madhusudhan2012a argued for a carbon-rich interior in the exoplanet 55 Cnc e based on its carbon abundance and on its density matching that of pure carbon.
 Using known stellar abundances for the nebular composition, they determined that a high molar ratio of carbon during planet formation could lead to a carbon-rich interior, an interpretation supported by mass and radius measurements.
-@Dorn2015 also showed that mass and radius alone can constrain the size of a planet's core if we assume it is pure iron.
+@Dorn2015 showed that mass and radius alone can constrain the size of a planet's core if we assume it is pure iron.
+They also found that knowledge of stellar elemental abundances can reduce degeneracy in interior structure models and constrain the mantle composition.

 We can also hope to make progress in a statistical sense by examining populations of planets.
 Such progress is possible even if we are unable to pin down the precise structure of an individual planet.